metastableB/GPUPeasy/README.md

 - [X] Fix STDOUT overwriting STDERR error.
 - [ ] Implement better scopping.
 - [ ] !MAJOR TODO: Should you move to `runc` based setup?
-- [ ] !IMPORTANT : Move to `proj-name/job-name/job-id/` like job scoping to
-better handle testing runs etc.
+- [X] !IMPORTANT : Move to `proj-name/job-name/job-id/` like job scoping to better handle testing runs etc. (We do proj-name/job-name-id/)
 - [ ] Allow modifying the font end queue through gui -- currently it lists all and every node that was ever started.
 - [ ] Usecase 1: One of the biggest reason you cannot keep GPU peasy persistent